HugoBlox/theme-academic-cv/content/project/powerbi_viz/index.md

 #Example: tags = ["machine-learning", "deep-learning"]
 #Project summary to display on homepage.

-summary = "Interactive dashboards with Automotive and Pharma Databases."
+summary = "Sample Interactive dashboards with Automotive and Pharma clients."

 #Slides (optional).
 #Associate this page with Markdown slides.